Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/erase_brush.rst

          Uses stylus pressure to control how strong the effect is.

 Affect Stroke Strength
-   Amount of deletion of stroke strength (alpha) while erasing.
+   The amount of deletion of the stroke strength (alpha) while erasing.
 Affect Stroke Thickness
-   Amount of deletion of stroke thickness while erasing.
+   The amount of deletion of the stroke thickness while erasing.

 Point